AI with dataflows

 Binary Prediction model report

-The Binary Prediction model produces as an output a probability that a record will achieve the target outcome.
+The Binary Prediction model produces as an output a probability that a row will achieve the target outcome.
 The report includes a slicer for the probability threshold, which influences how the scores above and below the probability threshold are interpreted.

 The report describes the performance of the model in terms of True Positives, False Positives, True Negatives, and False Negatives.
 True Positives and True Negatives are correctly predicted outcomes for the two classes in the outcome data.
-False Positives are records that were predicted to have Target outcome but actually did not.
-Conversely, False Negatives are records that had Target outcome but were predicted as not having it.
+False Positives are rows that were predicted to have Target outcome but actually did not.
+Conversely, False Negatives are rows that had Target outcome but were predicted as not having it.

 Measures, such as Precision and Recall, describe the effect of the probability threshold on the predicted outcomes.
 You can use the probability threshold slicer to select a threshold that achieves a balanced compromise between Precision and Recall.